You don’t even need to think about what this year’s top New Year’s resolution is. Because it’s pretty much the same as it always is:

 For weight loss, some fruits and vegetables are better than others.
 But let’s start with the fruits:

-Watermelon.
+- Watermelon.
 It’s all about the water here.
-After all, watermelons are 90 percet water, which means that a 100g serving contains just 30 calories.
+After all, watermelons are 90 percent water, which means that a 100g serving contains just 30 calories.
 That high water content means a watermelon snack will keep you hydrated, which keeps you satiated for a long time.
 And if all that wasn’t enough — they contain lots of amino acids called arginine. which helps burn fat.

 - Apple.
 We won’t guarantee that an apple a day will keep the doctor away, but that apple does have a lot of health benefits.
 And they make your teeth whiter!
 At just 50 calories, one medium-sized apple does very little damage to your waistline, making it an ideal snack.